CN0322/Su-27SK-Paintkit-Red-magpies-livery/README.md

 ================================INSTALLATION=================================

-To install the livery, simply extract the files into 'SU-27SK\Models\Liveries'
+To install the livery, simply the files in the redmagpies folder and put it into 'SU-27SK\Models\Liveries'

 The Su-27SK can be found at https://github.com/ShFsn/SU-27SK